eevee/eev.ee/content/2018-07-13-cheezball-rising-spring-cleaning.markdown

     xor a                       ; clear the vblank flag di                          ; avoid irq race after this ld ld [vblank_flag], a
+.vblank_loop:
     ei
-.vblank_loop:
     halt                        ; wait for interrupt
+    di
     ld a, [vblank_flag]         ; was it a vblank interrupt? and a
-    jr z, .vblank_loop          ; if not, keep waiting ret
+    jr z, .vblank_loop          ; if not, keep waiting ei
+    ret
 ```

+Now interrupts are disabled before we read the flag, and only enabled again immediately before the `halt`.
+(An interrupt request sent while interrupts are disabled won't be thrown on the floor; it's merely delayed until interrupts are enabled again.)

 "Hang on," I hear you cry.
 "Haven't you just moved the goalposts?
 Can't an interrupt now happen between `ei` and `halt`, just like before?"

-I have one final piece of arcane trivia up my sleeve: `ei` has a built-in _delay_ and doesn't take effect until after the next instruction.
+Ah, but I have one final piece of arcane trivia up my sleeve: `ei` has a built-in _delay_ and doesn't take effect until after the next instruction.
 Possibly for this exact reason!
 This should, fingers crossed, be completely bulletproof.

 ## Copy function